withastro/astro/packages/integrations/mdx/README.md

 export const components = { blockquote: Blockquote };
 ```

 The advantage of this is it allows for the simplicity of writing in markdown without having to write the custom component or writing a remark/rehype plugin.
-A full list of components that can have custom components is on the [MDX website](https://mdxjs.com/table-of-components/).
+Visit the [MDX website](https://mdxjs.com/table-of-components/) for a full list of HTML elements that support custom components.

 #### Custom components with imported `mdx`